-for {\em affine} maps $\Phi$ and scalars $\mu>0$ (where $|\cdot|$ denotes the Euclidean norm throughout the paper), we design and analyze a ``proximal'' method for the problem \eqnok{hc}.
-More precisely, we consider an algorithmic framework in which a {\em proximal linearized subproblem} of the form \eqnok{gen-prox} is solved at each iteration to define a first approximation to a step.
-If the function $h$ is sufficiently well-structured---an assumption we make concrete using ``partial smoothness,'' a generalization of the idea of an active set in nonlinear programming---we may then be able to enhance the step, possibly with the use of higher-order derivative information.
+to find a trial step $d$, where the linear map $\nabla c(x):\R^n \to \R^m$ is the derivative of the map $c$ at $x$ (representable by the $m \times n$ Jacobian matrix).
+In the algorithmic framework that we discuss later, where the function $h$ is not restricted to being polyhedral or convex, the subproblem solution $d$ is just a first approximation to the step.
+If $h$ is sufficiently well-structured --- an assumption we make concrete using ``partial smoothness,'' a generalization of the idea of an active set in nonlinear programming --- we may then be able to enhance the step, possibly with the use of higher-order derivative information.

-Many important problems in the form \eqnok{hc} involve finite convex functions $h$.
-Our development explores, nonetheless, to what extent the underlying theory for the proposed algorithm extends to more general functions.
-Specifically, we broaden the class of allowable functions $h$ in two directions: \begin{itemize} \item $h$ may be extended-valued, allowing constraints that must be enforced; \item we weaken the requirement of convexity to ``prox-regularity''. \end{itemize} This broader framework involves extra technical overhead, but we point out throughout how the development simplifies in the case of continuous convex $h$, and in particular polyhedral $h$.
+Although many important problems of the form \eqnok{hc} involve finite convex functions $h$, we explore extensions to broader classes of functions $h$.
+Specifically, we allow that \begin{itemize} \item $h$ may be extended-valued, allowing it to incorporate constraints that must be enforced; \item $h$ is ``prox-regular'' rather than convex. \end{itemize} (We note in passing that our analysis extends easily to the case where the function $c$ is defined only locally.)
+This broader framework requires additional technical overhead, but we point out throughout the simplifications that are available in the case of continuous convex $h$, and in particular polyhedral $h$.